 Sometimes you may have a scene which is adequately sampled by the adaptive sampler except for one or two problematic objects that still require more sampling.
 You could lower the pixel variance setting to cause the adaptive sampler to compute more samples, but this is a global setting that increase the sample counts across the image and make the render take longer.
 The relative pixel variance is an attribute that you allows you to adjust how the adaptive sampler behaves towards specific objects.
 It is a scale factor that is multiplied by the scene's pixel variance setting.
 If an object's relative pixel variance is 0.5, for example, the adaptive sampler will render just that object as though the scene's pixel variance were half of its current value.
 The default, 1.0, means to use the scene pixel variance as-is.
-Lowering it towards zero will increase sampling on the object (e.g., to spend less effort sampling background objects).
+Lowering it towards zero will increase sampling on the object while raising it above one will decrease sampling on the object (e.g., to spend less effort sampling background objects).